Interview: Cécile McLorin Salvant

 My dad is a lovely singer, he has a beautiful voice, but he’s not a professional.
 My mum not so lovely voice but loves to listen to singers and dance.
 I would say, rather than a tradition of performing music there was a tradition of listening to music and enjoying music in my family.
 It seems to be the case for a lot of people - there’s a lot less singing at home, you just put some music on, and you enjoy that, but people don’t sing amongst themselves.
 I do remember that with my parents we would try to harmonise songs that we listened to, that we knew, just for fun - we’d just walk around and make horrible harmonies, and laugh a lot.
 My dad would always get mad at my mom, because he thought that she wasn’t doing it right.
 It was a lot of fun.
 We definitely do that a lot.

 You are involved in a lot of creative activities - you sing, draw, write, compose.
-Where does the wish to create come from?
+Where does this wish to create come from?

 Oftentimes it’s instinctive, there’s a natural need to express something, or to create something.
 Something that’s in my head, can be an image, a feeling that there’s something that I need to express, that I need to share.
 Or even just to get out from myself, just to get rid of certain thoughts or feelings.
 And certainly drawing is a way, singing and composing music is a way to do that.